lExplLicit/DockerStackVPS/README.md

 # DockerStackVPS
-DockerStack with Nextcloud, Bitwarden, Downloadserver with noVNC UI and Apache Downloadserver and Nginx as a Proxy.
+DockerStack with Nextcloud, Bitwarden, VNC-Downloadserver and Nginx as a Proxy.

 You will need:

-* A domain for each service pointing to your server
+* A domain pointing to your server
 * docker
 * docker-compose
 * git, zip, unzip, nano, rsync